 Language synchronization

-Multiple Tabs with a language property automatically synchronize.
-This means when a user selects a tab with a specific language, all other tabs across your documentation site with the same language will automatically sync and switch to match.
-Language preferences are stored in client-side local storage and persist across browser sessions.
+Tabs with the same language automatically synchronize across your documentation site.
+When a user selects a language, all tabs with that language switch to match.
+Language preferences persist across browser sessions.

 1console.log("First code block!");